rust-stuco/lectures/week5/errors_traits.md

 }
 ```

-* These can be overridden by any `impl Shape for MyStruct`

 ---

 # Overriding Default Trait Implementations

-We can simply override functions as such:
+We can simply override default functions as such:

 ```rust
 impl Shape for Rectangle {